 Tajikistan has come a long way since the civil war of the 1990s that had left the country at a state of socioeconomic ruin.
 The GDP has risen eightfold since 2000, poverty has fallen from 83% in 2000 to 31% in 2016, child mortality has decreased threefold, and life expectancy has reached the global average.

 However, chronic challenges are still present across all fronts - from economics to education.
-Today, Tajikistan remains the poorest country in Central Asia, its economy continues to be dependent on migrant remittances from abroad, and its education system has inherited disadvantages of the Soviet-era model.
+Today, Tajikistan remains the poorest country in Central Asia, its economy continues to be dependent on migrant remittances from abroad, it was ranked 159th out of 167 countries on EIU's 2017 Democracy Index, and its education system has sustained systemic weakenesses of the Soviet-era model.

-To tackle existing issues and develop new initiatives, we look to the youth of our country - the high school and university student demographic that forms a fifth of the population.
-We believe that students who are able to think critically - that is, those who question assumptions, engage in evidence- and data-based analysis, and seek out diversity of viewpoints prior to making inferential judgment - become the most effective leaders and agents of change in their communities.
+To tackle existing issues and develop new initiatives, we look to the youth - the largest demographic in the country.
+We believe in the role of extracurricular education in equipping the youth with civic awareness necessary for implementing local change.
+In this regard, the youth who are able to think critically - that is, those who question assumptions, engage in evidence- and data-based analysis, and seek out diversity of viewpoints prior to making inferential judgment - become the most effective leaders and agents of change in their communities.

 A recent World Economic Forum report identified critical thinking as the second most important skill necessary for success in the era of the Fourth Industrial Revolution.
 In the United States, critical thinking has been emphasized as one of four key skills for educators to prioritize in the public school curriculum by the National Education Association.
 In Europe, development of critical thinking has been identified as one of primary goals of the higher education system as part of the European Higher Education Area (EHEA).

-Empirical research has reaffirmed positive correlation of critical thinking with outcomes in a variety of fields - from greater research utilization among nurse educators, to reduction in student biases.
-Furthermore, a meta-analysis of 117 studies on critical thinking in education with over 20,000 participants concluded the following: "These findings make it clear that improvement in students' critical thinking skills and dispositions cannot be a matter of implicit expectation.
+Empirical research has reaffirmed positive correlation of critical thinking with outcomes across fields - from greater research utilization among nurse educators, to reduction in student biases.
+A meta-analysis of 117 studies on critical thinking in education with over 20,000 participants concluded the following: "These findings make it clear that improvement in students' critical thinking skills and dispositions cannot be a matter of implicit expectation.
 As important as the development of critical thinking skills is considered to be, educators must take steps to make critical thinking objectives explicit in courses."